$k$-Means Clustering for Persistent Homology: Discussion

 In this paper, we studied the $k$-means clustering algorithm in the context of persistent homology.
 We studied the subtleties of the convergence of the $k$-means algorithm in persistence diagram space and in the KKT framework, which is a nontrivial problem given the highly nonlinear geometry of persistence diagram space.
 Specifically, we showed that the solution to the optimization problem is a partial optimal point, KKT point, as well as a local minimum.
 These results refine, generalize, and extend the existing study by \cite{maroulas_kmeans_2017}, which shows convergence to a partial optimal point, which need not be a local minimum.
 Experimentally, we studied and compared the performance of the algorithm for inputs of three embedded persistence diagrams and modified the algorithm for inputs of persistence diagrams themselves as well as their generalizations to persistence measures.
 We found that empirically, clustering results on persistence diagrams and persistence measures directly were better than on vectorized persistence diagrams, suggesting a loss of structural information in the most popular persistence diagram embeddings.

 Our results inspire new directions for future studies, such as other theoretical aspects of $k$-means clustering in the persistence diagram and persistence measure setting, for example, convergence to the ``correct'' clustering as the input persistence diagrams and persistence measures grow; and other properties of the algorithm such as convexity, other local or global optimizers, and analysis of the cost function.
 The problem of information preservation in persistence embedding has been previously studied where statistically, an embedding based on tropical geometry results in no loss of statistical information via the concept of sufficiency \citep{doi:10.1137/17M1148037}.
 Additional studies from the perspective of entropy would facilitate a better understanding and quantification of the information lost in embedding persistence diagrams that negatively affect the $k$-means algorithm.
 This in turn would inspire more accurate persistence diagram embeddings for machine learning.
 Another possible future direction for research is to adapt other clustering methods, including deep learning-based methods, to the setting of persistent homology.
+This would then allow for a comprehensive study of a wide variety of statistical and machine learning approaches for clustering in the context of persistent homology.